 - LinkedIn: identification of the right contact, current role verification, professional email retrieval

-This cascade achieves 80 to 85% accuracy on professional emails, a rate significantly higher than static databases that degrade by 30% per year.
+This cascade achieves 80 to 85% accuracy on professional emails, well above static databases that degrade by 30% per year.

 Scoring with the Balance model